 Show dog at Championship shows to prove its worthiness and value to the breed.
-COST: on the conservative side, about £1800 (this is ridiculously conservative as only petrol money, entry fees and grooming products were included and not lodging!)
+COST: on the conservative side, about £3000 (this is ridiculously conservative as only petrol money, entry fees and grooming products were included and not lodging or handler fee!)

 IF ANY DOG DOESN'T PASS ALL THE TESTS, STOP, and START ALL OVER!!!

 If no one has scary diseases, you may breed them.
 Now we have Ultrasound and for the hopefully pregnant female.
 COST: £50

 IF YOU CANNOT GET FEMALE PREGNANT, STOP, and START ALL OVER with new female, male, or BOTH!!

 If you are Blessed with a litter of 1 to 3 puppies (average for poms). you will now need to feed them when they start eating mama's food, give them there shots and de-worm them.